wcerfgba/jpreston.xyz/notes-on-organization-design.md

 #### Purpose and criticism of existing models

 The documented models primarily aim to assist organization designers with understanding the factors involved in creating change and how they interact.
-Some of the factor definitions are inherently vague or overlapping, because these models are not supposed to provide a rigorous definition of what an organization is, but instead are supposed to stimulate the mind of the organization designer throughout the ideation and evaluation processes, and to allow the designer to make sure they are considering all the different angles and perspectives, and creating a 'complete picture' throughout the design process.
+Some of the factor definitions are inherently vague or overlapping, because these models are not supposed to provide a rigorous definition of what an organization is, but instead are supposed to stimulate the mind of the organization designer throughout the ideation and evaluation processes, and to allow the designer to make sure they are considering all the different angles and perspectives, creating a 'complete picture' throughout the design process.

 For example, in McKinsey's 7S model, there is overlap between skills, systems, and strategy -- as I will demonstrate later in WOPRS, these can all be reduced to 'processes'.
 Likewise in Burke-Litwin, working climate, motivational level, and culture also overlap, whereas in WOPRS these factors are instead viewed as particular objectives and processes.

-Despite these overlaps, when we ask "what is X in this organization/team/individual?" or "how will changing X affect this organization/team/individual?" or "how do X and Y interact?", we will come up with different ideas for different combinations of factors, and this is why these models are useful as design tools: they assist with thinking and exploration, rather than concrete definition.
+Despite these overlaps, when we ask "what is X in this organization/team/individual?" or "how will changing X affect this organization/team/individual?" or "how do X and Y interact?", we will come up with different ideas for different factors, and this is why these models are useful as design tools: they assist with thinking and exploration, rather than concrete definition.

-This lack of concrete definition and hard separation between these factors can create problems later in the process when we are trying to develop a particular design or change a design.
+This lack of concrete definition and hard separation between these factors can create problems later in the change process when we are trying to develop a particular design or transformation.
 Where do we start, and where do we end?
 What needs to be re-evaluated along the way, and what can remain the same?
 When we are dealing with the specifics of one particular organization, we want to be able to identify specific problems, and determine specific changes and their effects.

 For example, imagine a software company that uses Asana for managing a Kanban-style product development workflow.
 The Sales department are finding it hard to understand how the roadmap is changing when a project has to be extended a few weeks due to unforeseen complexity, and the project managers in the Product team are struggling to reorganise the roadmap in response to these delays.
 Team members take some time to do some organization design thinking and evaluate the problems through the aforementioned models, and many perspectives are formed: